VivekKumar1515/Tab-Habit-Tracker/README.md

 - **Remove Unused Tabs**: Select and close inactive tabs individually or all at once.
 - **Productivity Score**: Get a score based on your tab management habits.
 - **Notifications**: Receive alerts about inactive tabs with options to clear or review them.
+- **Inactivity Threshold**: Set the number of minutes and hours for inactivity before a tab is considered inactive, directly from the popup UI.

 ## Installation